 = don't strum

 Shape 1 includes the root and the fifth while shape 2 uses the root note twice, the second time one octave higher.
-There's no right or wrong in this case, it's up to your own taste and what sounds best in a specific arrangement (for simplifying matters, from now on we will only use the shape including three fingers).
+There is no right or wrong in this case, it's up to your own taste and what sounds best in a specific arrangement.

-Like barre chords the power chords are movable.
-You can use the same shape as showed above all over the fretboard.
+As with barre chords, the power chords are movable.
+You can use the same shapes as pictured above all over the fretboard.
 The only exception is playing a power chord including the fifth string (B-string):

-The next tab picture shows you where to find each power chord on the right fret and root strings according to the notes of the guitar.
+The tab picture shows you where to find each power chord on the right fret and root strings according to the notes of the guitar.

 With the help from the diagrams and the tab you should be able to play power chords with any root note you wish.